Itamar-Dalal/pwnable.kr/pwnable.kr/simplelogin/README.md

-# Pwnable.kr SimpleLogin CTF Writeup
+# Pwnable.kr simplelogin CTF Writeup

 ## Problem Description
 The code for this challenge is: